 Berkeley Energy Smart Awards: Berkeley gives out energy leadership awards through the Energy Smart Awards program to businesses and building owners who benchmark their building's energy use.
 All buildings that benchmark will receive an Energy Smart Award.
 Energy Smart Award participants receive personalized energy reports on energy saving opportunities, apples-to-apples building ratings compared with the energy performance of similar buildings in similar climates across the country, and an award.
-See below on how to apply.

 Why benchmark?
 Benchmarking uses ENERGY STAR® Portfolio Manager software, developed by the EPA, to track energy use in a building.
 It is the first step to making buildings more energy efficient.
 By paying attention to operations and looking for opportunities to lower energy consumption, you can save money.
 Benchmarking allows you to: